Floating wind turbine monitoring

 This was the aim of the DIONYSOS R&D project, which uses a methodology based on the concept of a digital twin – in other words, a virtual replica of a physical system – to simulate, analyse and optimise its performance in real time.
 This webinar will focus on the main outputs of the project useful and usable for the sector.

-On 10 December, from 10am to 12pm (CET), the project team is organising a final webinar to present the tools developed and how they can be used by the sector.
+On 10 December, the project team organised a final webinar to present the tools developed and how they can be used by the sector.

 PROGRAMME